aragon/hack/readme.md

 Note: the `aragonOS` files **must** be generated on publish, [see issue](https://github.com/aragon/hack/issues/116).

-## Syncing files

-Currently the docs for `aragonCLI` and `aragon.js` are being pulled from their own repositories.
-(see `./website/scripts`)

-This is a one way sync and any changes to the docs in **this** repo have to be synced manually by maintainers 🤔.

-Please make sure to check the diff when doing the sync!

 ## Contributing

 Thanks for your interest in contributing to these docs!